ninabarzh/ipa/content/en/docs/take-back-power/counter.md

 Sometimes you *can’t* out-tech your way out of abuse.
 But smart digital hygiene and quiet interventions can tip the balance back in your favour.

-This guide is for anyone ready to start locking things down—without flashing red lights or provoking suspicion.
+This guide is for anyone ready to start locking things down, without flashing red lights or provoking suspicion.
 You don’t have to do it all.
 Just start with what feels possible.

 ## Device audits (without tripping alarms)